microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Memory-OptimizedTempDB.md

     7. Restart the SQL Server service by right-clicking on "SQL Server (SQL2019\_CTP23)" and choosing **Restart**.

-4. Browse to the `C:\Labs\Memory-OptimizedTempDB` folder and double-click the file `SQL2019_CTP23_PerfMon.htm` file to open it in Internet Explorer.
+4. Browse to the `C:\Labs\MemoryOptimizedTempDB` folder and double-click the file `SQL2019_CTP23_PerfMon.htm` file to open it in Internet Explorer.

     - Once the file opens, right-click anywhere in the white area of the window to clear the existing data.
     - You will receive a prompt warning *this action will erase the data in the graph*.